williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 20 January 2026
 * "*Disruption means that someone has changed the rules of the game.
-Those who play by the old rules have already lost.*” - Gregor Hohpe
+Those who play by the old rules have already lost.*” - Gregor Hohpe<br/><br/>
+* "*Upgrading technology without changing ways of working is optimisation, not transformation.*" - Gregor Hohpe

 ## 19 January 2026
 * "*An evil man will burn his own nation to the ground to rule over the ashes.*" - Sun Tzu